 With regard to the campaign on the means of protecting human rights, activities should be launched in close collaboration between the Croatian authorities and the Council of Europe.
-The conference on the legal aspects of the integration of the area controlled by UNTAES (United Nations Transitional Administration in Eastern Slavonia) into Croatia, to be organised in Strasbourg on 24-25 February 1997, and the brochure which the Venice Commission is preparing on the protection of human rights and minority rights in Croatia, form part of this exercise.
+The brochure which the Venice Commission is preparing on the protection of human rights and minority rights in Croatia, forms part of this exercise.